realityexpander/FredsRoadtripStoryteller/raw_assets/CodeStyle.md

 ### No `Void` Methods

   - All methods return something, even if it's just a `Boolean` or `Result` object.
+  - Exception: In UI layer, nullable values for error display are acceptable.

 ### No `Null` Checks

   - Avoid if any way possible any `null` checks in code
+  - Avoid `!` as this will cause a crash if the value is `null` at runtime.
+  - Exception: In UI layer, nullable values for error display are acceptable.

 ### Synchronous Code